ejeankuo/book-scraper/README.md

 # book-scraper
-Simple project to learn how to web scrape
+A simple project to learn how to web scrape